trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

 ConnectorFactory Implementation
 -------------------------------

-In Presto, the primary object that handles the connection between Presto and a particular type of data source is the ``Connector`` object, which are created using ``ConnectorFactory``.
+In Trino, the primary object that handles the connection between Trino and a particular type of data source is the ``Connector`` object, which are created using ``ConnectorFactory``.

 This implementation is available in the class ``ExampleConnectorFactory``.
 The first thing the connector factory implementation does is specify the name of this connector.
-This is the same string used to reference this connector in Presto configuration.
+This is the same string used to reference this connector in Trino configuration.

 .. code-block:: java